web-platform-tests/rfcs/rfcs/quic.md

 Tests that require the QUIC server need to be marked with a meta tag (tentatively `<meta name="quic" content="true">` and `// META: quic=true`).
 This information will be extracted by `wpt manifest` into `MANIFEST.json`, so that `wptrunner` can skip the tests that require the QUIC server easily.
+A lint rule will be added to require this meta tag if `.quic.py` appears in the file, even though it cannot prevent all accidental dependency of the QUIC server (e.g. through a resource script).

 For **test runners**: the goal is to not introduce any observable changes to users not yet concerned with QUIC or WebTransport.
 All existing tests will